thembo-sec/neocities_site/src/posts/writing.md

 So over the last few months, i've found myself writing more often.
 Nothing of particular consequence, just whatever is popping into my head on any given day.

-But for whatever reason, rather than screaming into the void (read: scribbling into my moleskin notebook), I figured i'd scream into the void (the horror that is the world wide web).
+But for whatever reason, rather than screaming into the void (read: scribbling into my moleskin notebook), I figured i'd scream into the other void (the horror that is the world wide web).

 ```python
 def function():